-Looking to get into travel photography?
+Looking to get started withtravel photography?
 Then you’re definitely going to need some gear.

 Buying camera equipment can be a daunting task, what with the sheer number of brands out there.
-Of course, you’ll probably want to stick to the heavyweights, so either a Nikon or a Canon.
+Of course, you’ll probably want to stick to the heavyweights, with the most well known being Nikon and Canon.

 Eve Arnold once said, “[it] is the photographer, not the camera, that is the instrument.”
 A true photographer knows that creating beautiful photos depends solely on skill—not the camera (or the brand of camera) that he or she is using.
 Nonetheless, for beginners who are just getting into photography, it can be helpful to have a professional camera on hand.

-If you are more partial to Nikon, here is a list of the best Nikon equipment for travel photography (without breaking the bank):
+If you are more partial to Nikon (totally bias Nikon shooter here!), then here is a list of the best Nikon equipment to get started with travel photography (without breaking the bank):

 The most important component in any travel photographer’s bag is of course the camera.
 As a beginner, it can be difficult to find the best DSLR camera that suits your needs.